intel/tiny-tensor-compiler/docs/manual/core.rst

    tinytc_recipe_<recipe_name>_set_args(..., A, tinytc_mem_type_usm_pointer, ...);

 In C++, one only needs to pass the memory object.
-The memory object is implicitly converted to the :ref:`mem` type that automatically determines whether a pointer or a cl_mem object is given.
+The memory object is implicitly converted to the :ref:`tinytc::mem` type that automatically determines whether a pointer or a cl_mem object is given.
 A pointer maps to tinytc_mem_type_usm_pointer and a cl_mem object maps to tinytc_mem_type_buffer.